EriveltonDev/PigBank/pigbank/README.md

 ### `npm backend`

-Run the JSON Server simulating a backend.
+Run the JSON Server simulating a backend.\
+Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

 ### `npm start`